Table of contents

 Failing to understand the audience

 The most common mistake in creating a marketing persona is not understanding the needs and preferences of customers.
-That’s why it’s so important to conduct thorough market and audience research.
-Create a profile of your potential customer, ask questions and look for answers on how your product or service can solve the recipient’s problems or improve and enrich their daily life.
-Also remember not to look through the prism of yourself.
+That’s why conducting thorough market and audience research is so important.
+Create a profile of your potential customer, ask questions, and look for answers to how your product or service can solve the recipient’s problems or improve and enrich their daily life.
+Also, remember not to look through your own prism.
 Just because you don’t like a product’s bright yellow packaging doesn’t mean it won’t appeal to the persona you’ve created.

 Excessive generality

-At first blush, it might seem that the kind of analysis we make in this article is all too detailed.
+At first blush, it might seem that the analysis we make in this article is too detailed.
 Nothing could be further from the truth!
-It is a big mistake to rely on generalities when it comes to your marketing persona.
+It is a big mistake to rely on generalities regarding your marketing persona.
 Far worse results may come from campaigns that you target a general student audience than from campaigns personalized for medical or law students.
 Still a different message will be for full-time students who live in a large city, and another for part-time students who commute to the university on weekends by train or car, for example.
-In contrast, you will prepare yet another strategy for students studying remotely.
-Each of these groups has different needs and different problems you can solve.
-The more detailed the description of the persona, the easier it will be to tailor your marketing strategy to it.

 Lack of persona updates

 If you are at least a little surrounded by technological innovations or work, for example, in the marketing industry, I suppose I don’t need to tell you how dynamically and quickly the world around us and, consequently, society are changing.
 Over the past few years (and even months), even your priorities and life situation have probably changed.
-For example, as a student you searched for cheap airline tickets and were satisfied with even one-day trips.
+For example, as a student, you search for cheap airline tickets and are satisfied with even one-day trips.
 It was important to see a piece of the world cheaply.
 Now that you have a steady job, price may no longer play as much of a role as it once did, and instead you prefer to go on a more leisurely trip of several days.
-You’re still interested in traveling, still looking for tickets from the same carriers, but instead of the cheapest one-day deals, you’re more likely to choose slightly more expensive, but more attractive destinations.
-Thousands of such examples can be given, but the most important thing for you to remember is that marketing persona should be updated with changes in the market and customer preferences.
-Failure to update your persona can lead to an ineffective strategy and advertising campaign, as well as budget burnout.
+You’re still interested in traveling and still looking for tickets from the same carriers.
+Still, instead of the cheapest one-day deals, you’re more likely to choose slightly more expensive, but more attractive destinations.
+Thousands of such examples can be given, but the most important thing for you to remember is that the marketing persona should be updated with changes in the market and customer preferences.
+Failure to update your persona can lead to an ineffective strategy and advertising campaign and budget burnout.

 A few words at the end